Writing Revolutions: What is Involved in Authoring a Photography Book?

 Printing a transcript in book format turned out to be a great strategy.
 I found lots of content, typos, and aesthetics that I wanted to adjust.
 For instance, the font needed to be smaller, section titles more prominent, and more blank space on every page.
 These aesthetic tweaks needed to be seen to be recognized.

 After a few more weeks, I had re-built the whole book for (what felt like) the millionth time.
 Before ordering another copy, I decided to set the whole thing aside for a month.
 I needed time to forget what the book looked like.
 To forget how each word read.
 To detach and come back fresh.

 A month later, I returned and found that I was very happy with the text.
 There were a few typos that I had missed, but I didn't find any major changes.
 So I shelled out for another bound copy of the book.

 Alas, I had nailed it.
 Almost nine months after the first words were typed into a Microsoft Word document, the final book had taken shape.
 You don't have to work hard to see the evolution in the book between the various versions!
-With the book done, it was time to move onto the public relations part - raising the money on Kickstarter to promote the sale of the book.
+With the book done, it was time to move onto the public relations part - promoting the sale of the book.

 In the End

 This was, without question, much harder than I ever anticipated.
 Getting a book that qualified as artwork, a book I would put my name on, and a book I could share with the world was a pain in the butt.
 I have learned an incredible amount about writing a book and the process, which is good - because I'm going to need all the help I can get in generating motivation to ever write another book!
 I hope you have found this short write up about the process of writing a book helpful and enlightening.... and I hope it gives you a new appreciation of the arts.

 Purchase a copy of Revolutions as a book or e-book today!